jump-dev/Gurobi.jl/README.md

 arguments are identical to the C API.
 See the [Gurobi documentation](https://www.gurobi.com/documentation/9.0/refman/c_api_details.html) for details.

-*The Gurobi wrapper for Julia is community driven and not officially supported by Gurobi.
-If you are a commercial customer interested in official support for Julia from Gurobi, let them know!*
+*Note: This wrapper is maintained by the JuMP community and is not officially supported by Gurobi.
+However, we thank Gurobi for providing us with a license to test Gurobi.jl on GitHub.
+If you are a commercial customer interested in official support for Gurobi in Julia, let them know!.*

 ## Installation